HasanMhdAmin/cham-almatar/README.md

 - `certificate.json` List your certificates.
 - `education.json` List your educations.

+## Update Media Resources
+- In `public/images/` you can update all your media resources, main picture, companies logo, projects images, skills images.

 ## Available Scripts

 In the project directory, you can run: